 Treatment for sickle cell disease requires frequent visits and monitoring for infections and complications.
 Our experts provide comprehensive pediatric care to patients from birth to age 21, including access to new therapies, chronic transfusion regimens and stem cell transplants, and specialize in then helping your child transition to adult care.
 Led by E. Leila Jerome Clay, M.D., our Sickle Cell Program is one of the largest pediatric sickle cell programs on the west coast of Florida.

-Hemophilia Treatment Program
+Hemophilia Treatment Center

 If your child has hemophilia, it can impact many areas of their life.
 However, successful management of the disease is possible with the right support.
 Our center offers the shared expertise of specialists in hematology, pharmacy, orthopedics, nutrition, social work and physical therapy.
-Irmel Ayala, M.D. is the Program Director of our Hemophilia Program.
+Irmel Ayala, M.D. is the Program Director of our Hemophilia Treatment Center.